jadonk/beagle-tester/README.md

 * [Datalogic QuickScan L](http://www.datalogic.com/eng/products/automatic-data-capture/general-duty-handheld-scanners/quickscan-l-qd2300-pd-166.html) - VID:05f9 "PSC Scanning, Inc." PID:2204
 * [Intermec SG20 General Duty 1D/2D Handheld Scanner](http://www.intermec.com/products/scansg20t/) - VID:067E PID: 0801

-## EEPROM jumper wire

-The step of connecting the EEPROM jumper wire is not mentioned in the steps below.
-The steps below may be followed by those who are not doing this in a production environment, but may instead simply be doing this to validate their hardware.
-Please connect the EEPROM jumper wire as needed for each board in production.

 ## Software setup

 For production, the boards should be flashed with an approved production image ahead of beginning this test.
 No additional software setup steps should be performed.
 For non-capes, the first 12 characters of the EEPROM should also be valid ahead of running this test, though the additional serial number characters need not and should not be programmed until this test is run.